Ainame's Japanese-style carpaccio

 For the radish salad, thinly slice each radish using a slicer and soak in ice water for about 5 minutes

-Put all the ingredients except for water into a bowl and mix with a whisk.
-Once everything is well mixed, add the water and mix well with a whisk to emulsify.
+put all the seasonings except the water into a bowl and mix with a whisk.
+Once everything is well combined, add the water and mix thoroughly with the whisk until emulsified.

 [2] Place the daikon radish in a colander, place it between a kitchen towel and wipe off the excess water, then transfer it to a bowl